 Our business operations are based on well-established and trusted relationships with different stakeholders.
-Therefore, we need to ensure that all of our business operations are transparent - starting from sustainable sourcing, through the production and delivery of our products, to the communication of our results to external stakeholders.
+Therefore, we need to ensure that all of our business operations are transparent - from sustainable sourcing, the production and delivery of our products, to the communication of our results to external stakeholders.

 Arctic Paper cooperates with a wide net of suppliers around the world.
 Those suppliers provide us with raw materials, chemicals, energy, logistics and other services that enable us to serve our customers.
-Aside from maintaining the sustainability of our own operations, it is crucial that we consider the approach taken by our suppliers.
+Aside from the sustainability of our own operations, it is crucial that we consider the approach taken by our suppliers.
 We aim to choose suppliers who can and are willing to assure us that they respect our values with regards to People and the Environment.
-As we see this matter as material to our business, in 2017 we started preparation of our suppliers' code of conduct programme.
+In 2018 we have established Code of Conduct for Suppliers of Arctic Paper Group.